caiyuanhao1998/Retinexformer/README.md

 ### News
+- **2023.10.12 :** Retinexformer is added to the [ICCV-2023-paper](https://github.com/DmitryRyumin/ICCV-2023-Papers#low-level-vision-and-theory) collection.
 - **2023.10.10 :** Retinexformer is added to the [low-level-vision-paper-record](https://github.com/lcybuzz/Low-Level-Vision-Paper-Record) collection. ⭐
 - **2023.10.06 :** Retinexformer is added to the [awesome-low-light-image-enhancement](https://github.com/dawnlh/awesome-low-light-image-enhancement) collection. :tada:
 - **2023.09.20 :** Some results on ExDark nighttime object detection are released.